• Skip to primary navigation

 Baking Tips & Questions

 Have baking questions?
-They may already be answered on the FAQ page - including oven temperature conversions.
+Start with my FAQ page - including oven temperatures and common mistakes.

 See book reviews.
 My first two pastry cookbooks are no longer in active print, and I don't receive royalties on any remaining copies sold from my previous publisher.
 So I'm now publishing my best recipes in new digital formats.

-The latest e-book is something completely unique: Master Crรจme Caramel (2025) is an interactive collection of 5 Classic French desserts from Paris - using egg yolks (and keep the whites for macarons later).
-With step-by-step clickable visuals and tips, it's designed to give you confidence in the kitchen; it's the start of your exciting new series of e-books - and now online courses.
+My latest e-book, Master Crème Caramel (2025) is an interactive collection of 5 Classic French desserts from Paris - using egg yolks (and keep the whites for macarons later).
+With step-by-step clickable visuals and tips, it's designed to give you confidence in the kitchen; it's the start of your exciting new series of e-books - and now online video courses.

 To find out more, join my custard list behind-the-scenes.